Pensionable pay

 -

-- Fee
+- Bonuses.

-- Not assessed for income tax
+- Pay that is not assessed for income tax.

-- Travel, subsistence, other expenses
+- Travel, subsistence, or other expenses.

-- Pay in lieu of leave
+- Pay in lieu of leave.

-- Pay in lieu of notice
+- Pay in lieu of notice.

-- Inducement not to leave
+- An inducement not to leave employment.

-- Inducement to terminate contract
+- An inducement to terminate a contract.

-- Car allowance
+- Car allowance.

 - Employees' contributions